 Table of Contents[Hide][Show]

-Disney World’s plans, approved on May 29, call for the four parks to reopen slowly beginning on July 11.
-That’s when the Magic Kingdom and Animal Kingdom open.
+Walt Disney World’s four parks started reopening on July 11, when the Magic Kingdom and Animal Kingdom reopened to small crowds.
 EPCOT and Hollywood Studios will follow on July 15.

 What We Know about the Walt Disney World Reopening

-- New tickets sales and Disney resort hotel reservations are temporarily paused.
+- Disney has temporarily paused new tickets sales and Disney resort hotel reservations.